How To Make General Power of Attorney in the Philippines: A Definitive Guide

 6. What is the difference between a General Power of Attorney (GPA) and an Enduring Power of Attorney (EPA)?

-The basic difference between a General Power of Attorney (GPA) and an Enduring Power of Attorney (EPA) is that a GPA is generally terminated or ends the moment the principal loses mental capacity while the EPA continues to be valid (or endures) even after the donor becomes incapacitated.
+The fundamental difference between a General Power of Attorney (GPA) and an Enduring Power of Attorney (EPA) is that a GPA is generally terminated or ends when the principal loses mental capacity.
+At the same time, the EPA continues to be valid (or endures) even after the donor becomes incapacitated.

-EPA is present in countries adopting the English law, such as the UK2 and Australia3.
+EPA is present in countries adopting the English law, such as the UK4 and Australia5.

 7. What is the difference between a General Power of Attorney (GPA) and a Medical Power of Attorney (Medical POA)?

-The difference between a GPA and the Medical POA is on the subject of the agency.
+The difference between a GPA and a Medical POA is the subject of the agency.

-A GPA, under the Philippine’s New Civil Code, is created when a person (principal) wants to appoint another person (attorney-in-fact) to administer his or her business and affairs.
+Under the Philippine New Civil Code, a GPA is created when a person (principal) wants to appoint another person (attorney-in-fact) to administer his or her business and affairs.
 A Medical POA (also called a Healthcare POA), on the other hand, is created to allow a person to designate another person to make medical decisions on the former’s behalf when he or she is unable to do so due to medical conditions such as insanity, coma, dementia, or the like.

 Medical POA appears to be common in the US.